 When we think of museums in Paris, we think of the Louvre, the Musée d'Orsay, the Petit Palais and the free museums on the first Sunday of the month, where you have to be patient.
-But it's easy to forget the others: the museums that are free every day, with no conditions attached, and all those that are free for under-26s who are nationals of one of the 28 European countries, as well as active primary and secondary school teachers.
+But it's easy to forget the others: the museums that are free every day without conditions, and all those that are free for under-26s who are nationals of one of the 28 European countries, as well as active primary and secondary school teachers.

 Musée d'Art Moderne de la Ville de Paris (MAM): An artistic journey from the 20th to the 21st century